 If your small business stores the goods you sell in a warehouse, warehouse management is an integral part of your supply chain management.

 Warehouse management is essential to tracking the products your business keeps on hand, as well as ensuring you maintain optimal levels so you can quickly fulfill customer orders.
 Understanding how to develop a warehouse management plan is key to staying apprised of your stock, preventing loss and theft, and keeping customers happy by quickly filling orders.
 Warehouse and inventory management are often seen as interchangeable practices.
 There are, however, subtle differences in the complexity of the two management systems.
 Inventory management deals with physical stock-keeping units, while warehouse management looks after entire storage systems within the warehouse structure.
-Warehouses are considerably broader in scope than that of inventory management.
+Warehouses are considerably broader in scope than that inventory management.

-Effective management aims to efficiently control the movement of materials within the warehouse operations.
-These operations include the receipting of inwards goods, racking, stacking, and stock movement through the warehouse.
+Effective management aims to efficiently control the movement of materials within warehouse operations.
+These operations include the receipting of inward goods, racking, stacking, and stock movement through the warehouse.
 Warehouse management is also responsible for ensuring shelving or pallet racking is in place to secure the stock, maintaining the quality of goods while in storage and until they are shipped out of the warehouse.
 Also, warehousing undertakes the task of securing hazardous materials and removing or disposing of any damaged goods.

 Warehouse management in Book Keeper

 To enable this feature, go to Settings > Company Settings ➔ Enable Warehousing: Yes

 To create a new Warehouse, go to Left side menu > Warehouse > New Warehouse

 To add items with warehouse details, while creating or editing items, click the Warehouse icon.

 If you have any existing items, they will be moved to the default Warehouse named as Main Location created by Book Keeper.